peterqliu/threebox/README.md

 # `threebox`

 A three.js plugin for Mapbox GL JS, using the custom layer feature.
+Provides convenient methods to manage objects in lnglat coordinates, and to synchronize the map and scene cameras.

 ## Compatibility/Dependencies

-- Mapbox v.0.50.0 and later
+- Mapbox v.0.50.0 and later (for custom layer support), barring breaking changes later
-- Three.r94 (bundled into the Threebox build)
+- Three.r94 (already bundled into the Threebox build)

 ## Installation